w3f/Grants-Program/applications/POMP.md

 However, it’s not easy to prove that you are the owner of one specific blockchain account.
 Because you have to import a private key to a wallet and sign a signature to prove that the private key is matching to the account’s public key.
 Additionally, the more a private key is imported, the more it opens up the threat vector for either intentional or unintentional damage.

 Many individuals and companies prefer to have an additional layer of asset proof to keep their privacy.
-That’s where the POMP(Prove of My Possession) comes to play.
+That’s where the POMP(Proof of My Possession) comes to play.

 ### Project Details